(Picture: Panel 14 - Revelation 22, New Creation copyright Jacqui Parkinson)

 Jacqui Parkinson, textile artist said:

-“During the three years that it took to complete the embroidery I read and studied Revelations, trying to understand what the passages meant.
+“During the three years that it took to complete the embroidery I read and studied Revelation, trying to understand what the passages meant.
 The book offers no security but it is hopeful, written at a time when Christians longed for peace and an end to persecution.
 As I worked I drew numerous images, calculated and recalculated the number of panels, painted and stitched, trying to make visual sense of what I was reading.
 Ultimately I was challenged to live differently.”

 Robert Titley, Salisbury Cathedral’s Canon Treasurer said: